jnovack/autossh/README.md

 To use, `ssh` to fake internet address `203.0.113.10:2222` and you will be forwarded to `172.17.0.2:22` (the host running the docker container).

-In the lower example, `ssh-to-lan-endpoint`, a tunnel will be made to a host on the private LAN of the docker host.  `ssh`ing to fake internet address `203.0.113.10:22222` will traverse through the docker container through the docker host, and onto the private lan where the connection will terminate `192.168.123.45:22`.
+In the second example, `ssh-to-lan-endpoint`, a tunnel will be made to a host on the private LAN of the docker host.  `ssh`ing to fake internet address `203.0.113.10:22222` will traverse through the docker container through the docker host, and onto the private lan where the connection will terminate `192.168.123.45:22`.

+Finally, in the third example, `ssh-local-forward-on-1234`, a local forward to `198.168.123.45:22` will be created on the container, mapped to port `1234`.
+The tunnel will be created via `203.0.113.10:22222`.

 ```yml
 version: '3.7'